I've Found Them—The Best High-Street Wedding Dresses That Look More Expensive Than They Are

 The high street is full of beautiful wedding dresses at the moment.

-With a rise in the market for well-priced bridal gowns and jumpsuits, there's zero shame attached to spending less on your gown.
-In fact, affordable can be incredibly chic.
+In fact, affordable designs are still incredibly beautiful, and there's zero shame attached to spending less on your gown.
 Brands like Reformation and Rixo offer chic but inexpensive bridalwear, and the Who What Wear team includes huge fans of their interesting and fun takes.

 The silhouette of this dress makes it look so much more expensive.